pbugnion/old-website/src/blog/content/editor-hacking.md

 Date: 2020-01-05
 Summary: Spending time mastering your text editor and customizing it to fit your needs is time well spent.
 It can reduce sources of friction in your workflow and generally increase your enjoyment of programming.

-I'll start with a confession: I can't do nothing.
+I'll start with a confession: I can't really sit still.
 I am filled with an insatiable need to be doing *something*, to feel like I'm moving in some direction.

 When this need drives me to my desk on a Saturday, I have to choose what to do.
 I can work on something sensible, like one of my [open source projects](/code.html).
 Or I can indulge in one of my guilty pleasures, such as customising my text editor.
 So while normal people sometimes feel guilty about playing computer games, or drinking or having too much chocolate or skipping the gym, I feel guilty about migrating from Mac Mail to managing email in Emacs.